Divorce Lawyers Central Coast

 According to Australian law, there is no-fault divorce system.
-This means that either party to a marriage is able to apply for a divorce, as long as the couple has been separated for at least 12 months.
+This means that either party to a marriage is able to apply for a divorce on the Central Coast, as long as the couple has been separated for at least 12 months.
 Divorce terminology is divided into two sections:

 Decree Nisi – This term is applied when the divorce proceedings are complete, but before the divorce is finalised.
 Until the divorce is finalised, the parties are still considered married by law.

 Decree Absolute – This declaration means that the marriage has reached a legal end and you are officially divorced.

 In order to apply for divorce, you need to provide certain documents before proceedings can go ahead.
 You will be required to supply your: